daserzw/oidc-edu-wg/charter.md

-consensus on the drafts has been achieved, consistent with the purpose and scope of the charter, interoperability with at least two independently developed implementations of software based on the profiles has been demonstrated, and the bodies of the international educational organizations involved in the development has been given the opportunity to express a consistent number of feedbacks and comments in series of iterations of the drafts (not less than three).
+consensus on the drafts has been achieved, consistent with the purpose and scope of the charter, interoperability with at least two independently developed implementations of software based on the profiles has been demonstrated, and the bodies of international organizations relevant in R&E involved in the development have been given the opportunity to consistently express feedback and comments in series of iterations of the drafts (not less than three).

 ## Background Information